Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Solution 2: Change Your DNS Server

 Your default DNS server (usually provided by your ISP) may be slow or down.
-Switch to a reliable public DNS:
+Switch to a reliable public DNS.
+This is one of the most effective fixes because ISP DNS servers are a common point of failure.

 Windows